mcpython4-coding/core/doc/tasks.md

 Issues:
 - non-stable generation seed across sessions, but stable in a session ("[WARN] seed map is empty!" is printed out)
 - biome map is not saved to save files or loaded not correctly somehow
-- logs do not render when invalidating cache
 - hiding faces to rotated blocks like logs fails
 - cannot swap currently bound to mouse item with slot item